 Polyurethane is regarded as an engineering material because of its excellent properties.
-Most of these properties are attributed to its highly elastic nature.
+Most of which are attributed to its highly elastic nature.
 Below are some of the properties of polyurethane significant to roller applications.

-In addition to abrasion resistance, polyurethanes possess good impact strength because of their excellent resilience.
-The polyurethane lining used in rollers can elastically deform to absorb the impact and return to its shape.
+Impact Strength - In addition to abrasion resistance, polyurethanes possess good impact strength because of their excellent resilience.
+The polyurethane lining used in rollers can elastically deform to absorb an impact and return to its shape.
 It does this while dissipating the energy throughout the structure of the roller.

-Thermal aging is the gradual degradation of elastomers under conditions of high temperature and oxygen abundance.
-It is characterized by loss of strength and elasticity.
+Thermal Aging Resistance - Thermal aging is the gradual degradation of elastomers under conditions of high temperature and oxygen abundance.
+It is characterized by a loss of strength and elasticity.
 This irreversible process dictates the operating temperature limits of the material.

 Polyurethane exhibits good thermal aging resistance when formulated with certain compounds such as PPDI and CHDI.
-Typical polyurethanes have a maximum operating temperature of about 90 to 100°F. Special but more expensive formulations can reach 150°C.
+Typical polyurethanes have a maximum operating temperature of about 90 to 100°F (32 to 37.7°C).
+Special but more expensive formulations can reach 302° F (150°C).

-Polyurethanes‘ coefficient of friction (COF) tends to correlate with its hardness.
-The two properties have an inverse relationship.
-COF increases while hardness decreases.
-Since the hardness of polyurethanes is easily manipulated through blending, the desired COF can be attained as well.
+Friction - Polyurethanes‘ coefficient of friction (COF) tends to correlate with their hardness.
+The two properties have an inverse relationship, when COF increases, hardness decreases.
+Since the hardness of polyurethanes is easily manipulated through blending, the desired COF can also be attained.

 Chapter 6: Manufacturing Process